 Why does ELAC sell a lot of loudspeakers in this range?

-Schiit Audio, iFi Audio, Rega, Naim, Focal, Wharfedale, Pro-Ject, Bluesound, NAD, Magnepan, Q Acoustics, PSB, Polk Audio, Quad, Cambridge Audio, Klipsch, Heed, Decware, Omega, and many others offer excellent sounding products that fit into this system range.
+Schiit Audio, iFi Audio, Rega, Naim, Focal, Wharfedale, Pro-Ject, Bluesound, NAD, Magnepan, Q Acoustics, PSB, Topping, Rotel, Polk Audio, Quad, Cambridge Audio, Klipsch, Heed, Decware, Omega, and many others offer excellent sounding products that fit into this system range.

 I like that Focal and Naim are focusing on personal audio with their headphones and Naim Uniti Series.
-I tried the new Uniti Atom HE Network Headphone Amplifier this week with both Focal headphones and my own HiFiMan and Meze Audio cans — it was perfect for people who want a hi-res streamer/DAC/headphone amplifier that can also serve as a preamp with active loudspeakers.
+I tried the new Uniti Atom HE Network Headphone Amplifier with both Focal headphones and my own HiFiMAN and Meze Audio cans — it was perfect for people who want a hi-res streamer/DAC/headphone amplifier that can also serve as a preamp with active loudspeakers.
 Same tactile volume dial and one of the best control apps available from any manufacturer.

 People gravitate to headphones and I can see this being a very successful gateway drug for people who want to use premium headphones instead of loudspeakers.